Digital-Alchemy-TS/code-glue/README.md

 # you may need to do this first to properly set up yarn
 corepack enable

+# install dependencies for root + all sub-projects
 yarn install
+yarn install --cwd server
 ```

 3. Bring up dev containers